 When Grant Morrison was writing JLA, he was unable to use Hawkman because the character's Continuity Snarl had become such a problem.
-Instead, he created the replacement character Zauriel.
+Instead, he created a new winged hero named Zauriel as a replacement.
 He even hangs a lampshade on it by having Aquaman briefly mistake Zauriel for Hawkman in his first appearance.

 Lampshaded in New Avengers.
 Daredevil was unable to join the team due to his legal problems at the time, so he suggested to Captain America that Echo join in his place.
 He pointed out that since she has virtually the same skill set and all his knowledge of the Japanese underworld, it'd be the next best thing to actually having him on the team.